infotroph/Prairie_seq/README.txt

 This analysis is intended to be fully automated and repeatable.
 If I succeed in that, any change to the code or data should propagate through the downstream parts of the analysis simply by running $(make).

 Repository layout:
+- bash/
+	Shell scripts.
+- data/
+	Fully processed, cleaned-up, ready-to-analyze datasets.
+Everything in this dataset should be reproducible at any time by rerunning the relevant set of scripts.
 - Makefile
 	The script that runs the whole analysis.
 After making any change to data or code, update outputs by running the command $(make) in this directory.
 All analyses that need updating after the change, and none of the ones that don't need updating, will be rerun.
 - notes/